 Fortunately, certain national parks and wilderness areas, labeled "Class I" areas, have the strongest clean air protections in the country, mandated by the Clean Air Act (CAA).
 The Regional Haze Rule is the CAA's time-tested, effective program that requires federal and state agencies as well as stakeholders to work together to restore clear skies at Class I areas around the country.
-Even though Connecticut doesn't have any Class I areas, haze pollution from sources in the state could negatively affect special places like Bear Mountain Reservation and regional Class I areas.
+In South Dakota, those places include Wind Cave and Badlands National Parks.

-Connecticut has submitted its regional haze plan to the Environmental Protection Agency (EPA).
+South Dakota has submitted its regional haze plan to the Environmental Protection Agency (EPA).
 The plan outlines what pollution reductions the state will require from industrial facilities, if any.
 EPA must now decide to approve, partially approve, or disapprove the plan.